matthewmoto/esp8622_pool_controller/README.md

 The code and docs here describe my particular instance of replacing my dead Jandy Aqualink RS pool controller (with wired remotes) with an ESP8266 and a COTS relay board to make a smart pool controller I can control from my phone (or a terminal with curl, shown here).

-If you're may flavor of insane and decide that you're going to franken-swap your pool controller with a low-cost ESP8266 microcontroller too, the code in here might be some help if you struggle on the software side of things.
+If you're my flavor of crazy and decide that you're going to franken-swap your pool controller with a low-cost ESP8266 microcontroller too, the code in here might be a good head-start.

 ## Why?